wp-plugins/postman-smtp/readme.txt

 1. The required Client ID and Client Secret
 1. If you use [Google Apps](http://admin.google.com) to manage your domain, you HAVE to use OAuth

+== Upgrade Notice ==

+Now accepts multiple recipients when sending email.

 == Changelog ==

 = 0.2 =
 * wp_mail accepts multiple recipients (array and string)
 * display a warning to the user if another plugin is preventing Postman from overriding wp_mail
 * paired down the external libraries to only what was required - from 3,700 files to just 75
-* default Gmail port changed from 587 (won't work) to 465
+* default Gmail port corrected to 465 - previously 465 was hardcoded but 587 was saved to the database
 * Added 'Delete All Data' button to erase the stored tokens
 * OpenShift production problem: This environment didn't like the callback and there were possibly invalid characters in the source script

 = 0.1 =
-2015-01-19 - First release.
+* 2015-01-19 - First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!